Chief Minister of Punjab, India: Punjab (Since 1966)

 The first chief minister of the newly re-configured state was Giani Gurmukh Singh Musafir who led a Congress government from the Vidhan Parishad, one of only two to have done so.
 In the 1967 elections, he was voted out of power in favour of the Akali Das Sant Fateh Singh Group whose leader Gurnam Singh became the first non-Congress chief minister.
 Gurnam Singh's government was succeeded by three short-lived Akali Dal governments—Lachhman Singh Gill's government for less than a year and a little more than a year under the returning Gurnam Singh and Parkash Singh Badal.
 After 272 days under President's rule, the Congress party returned to power under the future President Zail Singh.
 In 1977, Parkash Singh Badal became the chief minister for the second time.
 Darbara Singh became chief minister in 1980 and remained in office for three years before a long period under President's rule.
 A brief interlude under Surjit Singh Barnala followed, after which three Congress-led governments took office—led by Beant Singh from 1992 to 1995, Harcharan Singh Brar from 1995 to 1996 and Rajinder Kaur Bhattal from 1996 to 1997.
 Upon taking office, Rajinder Kaur Bhattal became the first female chief minister of Punjab and overall the 8th female chief minister in India.

 Parkash Singh Badal assumed office for the third time in 1997 and became the first chief minister, since Kairon's resignation in 1964, to serve a full term.
 Badal was succeeded by Congressman Amarinder Singh, who also successfully served a full term.
 In 2017 he became CM for the second time but failed to complete his tenure due to internal political factionalism and Charanjit Singh Channi became the first Dalit chief minister of Punjab just 6 months before the expiry of the 15th assembly.

+Since 1947, only 4 chief ministers had completed their five years term.
+Partap Singh Kairon, Zail Singh, Parkash Singh Badal and Amarinder Singh.
+No other chief minister had completed their single full term.